 Academic Medicine Call for Cover Art

-Academic Medicine issues an annual call for submissions to its popular Cover Art feature.
-Artists may submit original artwork that is inspired by an academic medicine experience from any perspective: caregiver, researcher, teacher, learner, or patient.
+Academic Medicine solicits submissions to its popular Cover Art feature.
+Artists may submit original works that are inspired by an academic medicine experience from any perspective: caregiver, researcher, teacher, learner, and/or patient.
+The artwork must connect directly to one of the missions of academic medicine: research, education, clinical care in an academic setting, community collaboration, and/or leadership.
 High-resolution images of photography, sculpture, painting, textile work, and other visual media are welcome and must be accompanied by an artist’s statement of 100 to 250 words.
 Accepted artwork will be published on the cover of the journal.
-This call is open annually in the spring; currently it is closed.
-Read more about the 2023 call for Cover Art submissions.Â
+This call is open annually in the fall; currently it is closed.
+Read more about the 2024 call for cover art.

 Academic Medicine